Photon condensation, Van Vleck paramagnetism, and chiral cavities: Polaritons

 The physics discussed so far does not require large values of the light-matter coupling $\lambda$.
-Although reaching the ultra-strong coupling regime~\cite{kockum_naturereviewsphysics_2019,fregoni_acsnano_2022,GarciaVidal_Science_2021,Genet_PT_2021} is possible in a variety of condensed matter and quantum chemistry setups, it is highly desirable to have toy models and realistic systems where photon condensation occurs in the weak-coupling $\lambda\to 0$ limit.
-In Fig.~\ref{fig:polaritons_2} we show that our model displays such pleasant feature.
-In this figure we illustrate the same quantities as in Fig.~\ref{fig:polaritons_1} but for a larger value of $\tau$, i.e.~for $\tau=\omega_{\rm c}$.
-In this case, polariton softening occurs in the weak-coupling $\lambda\to 0$ limit.
-The reason is easy to understand.
-The criterion (\ref{eq: photon condensation criteria}) for the occurrence of photon condensation in molecular systems we derived in this Letter depends on the {\it intrinsic} orbital magnetic response $\chi_{\rm M}$ of the molecular system, i.e.~on the dependence of $\chi_{\rm M}$ on the microscopy of the molecular Hamiltonian $\hat{h}_{{\rm e},k}$ in the absence of light-matter interactions.
-For photon condensation to occur is more important to hunt for molecular systems with a large value of $\chi_{\rm M}>0$ and design cavities with a suitable electromagnetic vacuum structure so that $\chi_{\rm M}/\omega_{\rm c}>1$ rather than achieving ultra-strong coupling.
+Although reaching the ultra-strong coupling regime~\cite{kockum_naturereviewsphysics_2019,fregoni_acsnano_2022,VacuumReview,Genet_PT_2021} is possible in a variety of condensed matter and quantum chemistry setups, it is highly desirable to have toy models and realistic systems where photon condensation occurs in the weak-coupling $\lambda\to 0$ limit.
+In Appendix~\ref{subsec: sm Bosonization and polaritons study}, we show that our model displays such a pleasant feature, provided that one chooses $\tau=-\omega_{\rm c}$.
+Indeed, for photon condensation to occur is more important to hunt for molecular systems with a large value of $\chi_{\rm M}>0$ and design cavities with a suitable electromagnetic vacuum structure so that $\chi_{\rm M}/\omega_{\rm c}>1$ rather than achieving ultra-strong coupling.